 - 1. Inherit the knowledge on the legal aspects involved in Indian Contract Act. - 2.
-Understand the concept of Persons Incompetent to contract. - 3.
+Understand the concept of Offer, Acceptance and Consideration. - 3.
 Impart the performance of contract as per Indian Contract Act, 1872. - 4.
 Create and demonstrate the knowledge about sale of goods Act1930. - 5.
-Understand the Conditions and warranties and Rights of unpaid seller.
+Understand the Contemporary Issues in Business Law such as Right to Information Act, 2005, Information Technology Act and IPR.